 - Select ‘Saute’ function.
 Add 1 Tbsp. fat of choice (we like ghee or coconut oil).
 When fat is melted, add onion and garlic and cook, stirring frequently, for 5 minutes until onions start to soften.

 - Add remaining ingredients (chicken through black pepper).
 Press ‘Cancel’ button and lock lid in place.
 Flip vent valve to ‘Sealing’ position.

-- Select ‘Poultry’ setting (15 minutes; add 2-3 minutes if breasts are thick) When cooking time is up, manually release pressure and carefully remove the lid.
+- Cook at High Pressure for 12 minutes, adding 2 minutes if breasts are really thick or they’re frozen into a block.
+When cooking time is up, manually release pressure and carefully remove the lid.
 Shred chicken with two forks and serve as desired.
 Updated: For High Altitude, allow for 5 minutes of natural release before flipping the valve to ‘Venting’ position.

 - Serving Size: 1/6 of recipe

 - Sugar: 7 g

 - Carbohydrates: 10 g